Trưng sisters' rebellion

-The Trưng sisters' rebellion was an uprising in the Jiaozhi province of Han dynasty (today Northern Vietnam) between 40 CE and 43 CE.
+The Trưng sisters' rebellion (Khởi nghĩa Hai Bà Trưng, /vi/) was an uprising in the Jiaozhi province of Han dynasty (today Northern Vietnam) between 40 CE and 43 CE.
 In 40 CE, the Lạc Việt leader Trưng Trắc and her sister Trưng Nhị rebelled against Chinese authorities.
 In 42 CE, Han China dispatched General Ma Yuan to lead an army to strike down the uprising.
 In 43 CE, the Han army fully suppressed the uprising and regained complete control.
 The Trưng sisters were captured and beheaded by the Han forces, although Vietnamese chronicles of the defeat record that the two sisters, having lost to Han forces, decided to commit suicide by jumping down the Hát Giang river, so as not to surrender to the Han.

 Background

 A walled-Han house figure dated between 1st to 3rd century CE, from Thanh Hoa, excavated by Swedish archaeologist Olov Janse in 1934.
 Guimet Museum, Paris, France.

 One prominent group of ancient people in Northern Vietnam (Jiaozhi, Tonkin, Red River Delta region) during the Han dynasty's rule over Vietnam was called the Lac Viet or the Luòyuè in Chinese annals.
 The Luoyue were considered a Baiyue-related group in the region, and it is hard to say whether Luoyue were a tribal confederation or a collective designation for various unaffiliated Yue tribes who inhabited in North Vietnam.
 They practiced non-Chinese tribal ways, matrilineality, facial tattooing, and slash-and-burn agriculture.
 According to French sinologist Georges Maspero, some Chinese immigrants arrived and settled along the Red River during the usurpation of Wang Mang (9–25 CE) and the early Eastern Han, while two Han governors of Jiaozhi Xi Guang (?–30 CE) and Ren Yan, with support from Chinese scholar-immigrants, conducted the first "sinicization" on the local tribes by introducing Chinese-style marriage, opening the first Chinese schools, and introducing Chinese philosophies, therefore provoking cultural conflict.
 American philologist Stephen O'Harrow indicates that the introduction of Chinese-style marriage customs might have come in the interest of transferring land rights to Chinese immigrants in the area, replacing the matrilineal tradition of the area.

 The Trưng sisters were daughters of a wealthy aristocratic family of Lac ethnicity.
 Their father had been a Lac lord in Mê Linh district (modern-day Mê Linh District, Hanoi).
 Trưng Trắc (Zheng Ce)'s husband was Thi Sách (Shi Suo), was also the Lac lord of Chu Diên (modern-day Khoái Châu District, Hưng Yên Province).
 Su Ding (governor of Jiaozhi 37–40 CE), the Chinese governor of Jiaozhi province at the time, is remembered by his cruelty and tyranny.
 According to Hou Hanshu, Thi Sách was "of a fierce temperament".
 Trưng Trắc, who was likewise described as "possessing mettle and courage", fearlessly stirred her husband to action.
 As a result, Su Ding attempted to restrain Thi Sách with laws, literally beheading him without trial.
 Trưng Trắc became the central figure in mobilizing the Lac lords against the Chinese.